Making a Firearm Accessible to a Child

 Texas Criminal Law

-The Making a Firearm Accessible to a Child crime in the state of Texas gives police the right to arrest you if they believe you failed to properly secure your firearm or left it somewhere you should have know a child could be able to reach it, a child accessed it and it was readily dischargeable.
-Learn more detailed information about the Making a Firearm Accessible to a Child offense below.
+The Texas Making a Firearm Accessible to a Child law gives police the right to arrest you if they believe you failed to properly secure a readily dischargeable firearm or left it somewhere you should have known that a child would be able to reach it, and a child did access it.

 Have you been charged with Making a Firearm Accessible to a Child?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Making a Firearm Accessible to a Child is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, and Morals,” Chapter 46 “Weapons.”
+The Penal Code classifies the Texas Making a Firearm Accessible to a Child law under Title 10 “Offenses Against Public Health, Safety, and Morals,” Chapter 46 “Weapons.”
+Learn more about the Texas offense of Making a Firearm Accessible to a Child below.

 What is the current Texas law about Making a Firearm Accessible to a Child?